alexblyth/atp-roadshow-2019/README.md

 **[Click here to run Lab 2](LabGuide200SecureConnectivityAndDataAccess.md)**

-## Lab 3: Configure node.js app with ATP
+## Lab 3: Prepare Linux "Server" for application deployment

 **Key Objectives**:

-- Learn how to build a linux node.js application server and connect it to an Oracle ATP database service
+- Deploy a Linux server into Oracle Cloud Infrastructure as a preperation step for deploying an application that connects to your Autonomous Transaction Processing Database

 **[Click here to run Lab 2](LabGuide500Configurenode.jsAppWithATP.md)**